ContainerSSH/containerssh.github.io/docs/getting-started/faq.md

 ## Does ContainerSSH support X11 forwarding?

 Not at this time.
 X11 is sent over separate channels and would most probably need the overhaul that TCP port forwarding requires.
-As X11 forwarding isn't use much any more it is unlikely that ContainerSSH will ever support it.
+As X11 forwarding isn't used much anymore, it is unlikely that ContainerSSH will ever support it.

 ## Does ContainerSSH support forwarding signals?